Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-- Although the constitution provides for freedom of the press, since the onset of civil conflict in 2002, the government has restricted media freedom in the name of patriotism and national unity.
-Even after the 2007 Ouagadougou Political Agreement (OPA) between the government and the rebel New Forces (FN), national reconciliation is incomplete, elections scheduled for November 2008 had to be postponed, and the government continues to harass, intimidate, and jail journalists reporting on sensitive topics.
+- Although the constitution provides for freedom of the press, the government has restricted media freedom in the name of patriotism and national unity since the onset of civil conflict in 2002.
+Even after the 2007 Ouagadougou Political Agreement between the government and the rebel New Forces, national reconciliation has remained incomplete, elections have been repeatedly postponed, and the government continues to harass, intimidate, and jail journalists reporting on sensitive topics.

-- No private terrestrial television stations are able to operate in Cote d’Ivoire, but more than 100 low-power, noncommercial community radio stations are able to operate freely.
-Content is restricted by broadcast regulations prohibiting political commentary.
+- No private terrestrial television stations are able to operate in Cote d’Ivoire, but there are more than 100 low-power, noncommercial community radio stations.
+Content is restricted by broadcast regulations that prohibit political commentary.

-- The internet is not restricted by the government, but due to poverty and infrastructural limitations, less than 2 percent of the population was able to access the medium in 2008.
+- The internet is not restricted by the government, but in December 2008 the editor of the internet-based news agency Alerte Info was detained for four days while covering a prison riot.
+Due to poverty and infrastructural limitations, less than five percent of the population was able to access the internet in 2009.